 As they added additional hydrogen-using processes, the safety risks, personnel burden and amount of hydrogen storage required became untenable.

-Proton OnSite's new M-series megawatt-class hydrogen generators have a modular design, allowing for a huge range of large-scale projects.
+Nel's new M Series megawatt-class hydrogen generators have a modular design, allowing for a huge range of large-scale projects.

 In the near future, do you think the demand for hydrogen generation will grow?
 What sectors will drive this?

-Are there any future developments for Proton’s hydrogen generation products you can tell us about?
+Are there any future developments for Nel’s hydrogen generation products you can tell us about?

 In addition to the many applications where hydrogen is used as an industrial chemical or ingredient, hydrogen is also poised to play an expanding role in energy applications such as hydrogen-fueled vehicles and hydrogen-based energy storage to extend and expand the capability of renewable wind and solar electric generation.